Life with a factory stereo

 More options on the way

-In short, life with a factory stereo can be good.
-As car stereo manufacturers continue to adjust to the changing market, you'll find more and more products available that'll add functionality and performance to your factory system.
+In short, life with a factory radio can be good.
+As car audio manufacturers continue to adjust to the changing market, you'll find more and more products available that'll add functionality and performance to your factory system.
 Stuck with a factory stereo and haven't found what you want in this article?
 We have two words for you — contact us.
 We'll help you find your options.